 40-year-old Emma Sargsyan admits that for five years she has been preparing herself for the birth of a child:

-“When I was younger and thought about having a baby, I told myself that I would never go for it if I did not marry.
-But time and age lead me to this decision.
+“When I was younger and thought about having a baby, I said to myself: I will never go for it unless I get married.
+But time and age help one come to this decision.
 The most important thing is to be psychologically ready, then all extraneous conversations will recede into the background . ”

 And Sona says that many people come to her for courage.